ankitcoforge/adle2eautomation/README.md

 5. Create a pull request and assign to your reviewer.

 ## How to write tests and How to organize the tests.
-Current Cypress framework is structured in four layer.
+Current automation framework is structured in four layer.
 Design of current framework is comprised of -

 1. End to End test - All test are written in cypress/integration/ folder.
 Test file should have *.spec.js filename in the end.
 2. Page Actions - All repeatable action are written in this folder.